Frequently Asked Questions

 What type of therapy do you provide?

-I provide both traditional talk therapy as well as art therapy services.
-Clients can decide which modality they prefer, and I am happy to discuss in more detail which one would be a better fit for you!
-I work with both adult individuals as well as couples, and also provide art therapy to adolescents.
+I provide both traditional talk psychotherapy to adults as well as art therapy services for teens.
+I also work with couples providing relationship therapy.
+I am happy to discuss in more detail which one would be a better fit for you!
 All my sessions are held via telehealth.

 What is your approach to therapy?